Banner-Z/Banner-Z.github.io/_pages/about.md

 🤔 My major research interests are about **dialog systems**, **LLM-as-a-judge** and **superalignment**, and I am actively exploring practical implementations and academic research in these areas ...

+🤝 **I am looking for the campus recruitment position in 2024 Fall.
+Don’t hesitate to email me if there is a potential opportunity!**

 # 📝 Publications

 **(∗ = equal contribution)**